-This book review of You Are a Badass by Jen Sincero gives you the details of this easy-to-read and apply self-help book.
+This book review of You Are a Badass by Jen Sincero gives you the details of this easy-to-read and apply self-help book by highlighting quotes from it.
 And because this is a book pairings blog “where books meet lifestyle,” I have also provided tips from the book and some recommended pairings for further learning.

 Book Review: You Are A Badass by Jen Sincero

 The #1 New York Times bestselling book You Are a Badass by Jen Sincero seems to have been Instagrammed by every blogger and entrepreneur in the world for the past few years.
 Jen Sincero writes in a way that is easy to follow, direct, relatable and sometimes even funny.